 - Improve bike route from Mission to Mission Bay

-- Upgrade aging sewer infrastructure, and water infrastructure for Phase 1 east of Potrero Avenue
+- Upgrade aging sewer infrastructure, with the addition of water infrastructure improvements for Phase 1 east of Potrero Avenue

 - Facilitate zero-emission transit service to connect the Mission Bay neighborhood to the Mission

-Phase 1 construction will be implemented on16th Street from Potrero Avenue to 3rd Street with work moving west to east.
-Construction is ongoing and is scheduled to be complete in spring 2020.
+Phase 1 construction is underway on 16th Street from Potrero Avenue to 3rd Street with work moving from west to east.
+Construction is scheduled to be complete in spring 2020.